Pork Fried Rice Recipe

 Can I eat this warm or cold?

-It’s perfectly fine (and safe!) to enjoy pork and rice either way, but it tends to taste better when it’s warm.
+It’s perfectly fine (and safe!) to enjoy this recipe for pork fried rice either way, but it tends to taste better when it’s warm.

-How do I make this pork fried rice recipe spicier?
+How do I make this the best pork fried rice recipe?

 Can I use different meat?